Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 25. Anticipate a nervous buck taking off as soon as he hears the bowstring (ducking the arrow).
 Aiming a little lower can result in a better shot.

 26. Don’t shoot further than what you are comfortable shooting.
 Stay within your comfortable range.
+Most shots with a bow are between 30 and 50 yards.

 27. Have enough respect for a mature buck to let him walk if he doesn’t offer a good shot.
+There’s no reason to take a chance at a kill if you don’t know for sure it’s going to be a good, clean shot.

 28. Pay close attention to a deer’s reaction after taking a shot to determine where it is hit.

 29. Do your part and harvest does to keep the herd in check.
+It keeps the herd numbers down, keeps the bucks moving and keeps meat in your freezer.

 30. Listen once a deer runs off.
 Many times you will hear them crash after they are out of sight.